How to use Passwordless Login Link Authentication

 This authentication method can help you eliminate most of the customer support related to authentication (e.g. I forgot my password, how can I change or reset my password, etc.)

-Login links are supported by Symfony when using the experimental authenticator system.
-You must enable the authenticator system in your configuration to use this feature.
+Login links are only supported by Symfony when using the

 The login link authenticator is configured using the login_link